danlabici/taskcluster-worker-checker/README.md

 `python3 client.py -w win` or `python3 client.py -w gecko-t-win10-64-hw`

-`python3 client.py -w mac` or `python3 client.py -w gecko-t-osx-1010`
+`python3 client.py -w osx` or `python3 client.py -w gecko-t-osx-1010`

 ## How does it work?
 1) We ask the user which worker-type he's interested into.